-Shortly before Emperor Wu died, he entrusted his father-in-law Yang Jun 楊駿 with the regency for his successor.
-Yang Jun had been General of Chariots and Cavalry (cheji jiangjun 車騎將軍) was was now appointed Grand Mentor (taifu 太傅) and area commander-in-chief (da dudu 大都督).
-When Emperor Hui mounted the throne, his wife, Empress Jia Nanfeng 賈南風, conspired with Prince Wei of Chu and had the palace guard assassinated Yang Jun, so that the most powerful position could now be laid into the hands of Prince Liang of Runan and Grand Councilor (yuanlao 元老) Wei Guan 衛瓘.
+Shortly before Emperor Wu died, he entrusted his father-in-law Yang Jun 楊駿 (d.
+291) with the regency for his successor.
+Yang Jun had been General of Chariots and Cavalry (cheji jiangjun 車騎將軍) was was now appointed Grand Mentor (taifu 太傅, see Three Dukes) and area commander-in-chief (da dudu 大都督).
+When Emperor Hui mounted the throne, his wife, Empress Jia Nanfeng 賈南風, conspired with Prince Wei of Chu and had the palace guard assassinated Yang Jun, so that the most powerful position could now be laid into the hands of Prince Liang of Runan and Grand Councilor (yuanlao 元老) Wei Guan 衛瓘 (220-291).
 This situation was not yet sufficient for Empress Jia, so that she instigated Prince Wei of Chu to kill Prince Liang.
-She thereupon charged Prince Wei guilty of high treason.
-She thereupon took over personally the regency for the young Emperor Hui.
-Having reached the most powerful position in the empire, Empress Jia killed the heir apparent Sima Yu 司馬遹.
+She thereupon charged Prince Wei guilty of high treason and thereupon took over personally the regency for the young Emperor Hui.
+Having reached the most powerful position in the empire, Empress Jia killed the heir apparent Sima Yu 司馬遹 (278-300).
 This incident caused Prince Lun of Zhao, who commanded the imperial guard, to conspire with Prince Jiong of Qi, to raise weapons and to kill the Empress.
 In 301 Prince Lun dethroned Emperor Hui and proclaimed himself emperor.
 This usurpation was the incending spark of the rebellion of the imperial princes.

-The 16 years of interal trouble had cost a lot of lives, had lead to the devastation of the large cities Luoyang and Chang'an, and had lead to a decrease of the political role of the central government.
+The 16 years of interal trouble had cost a lot of lives, had led to the devastation of the large cities Luoyang and Chang'an, and had decreased the political role of the central government.
 Instead, the local governments and private landholders became more and more independant from the politial centre, arranging their own economic and social outcome.
-During that time of insecurity, a lot of Non-Chinese peoples, especially Xiongnu 匈奴 and Xianbei 鮮卑, had migrated into northern China, partially serving as mercenaries for the princely armies.
-In the century to come, these peoples would drive out the Jin dynasty from northern China to the southeast (as Eastern Jin 東晉, 317-420) and found their own "barbarian" empires 五胡十六國 (300~430).
+During that time of insecurity, several Non-Chinese tribes, especially Xiongnu 匈奴 and Xianbei 鮮卑, migrated into northern China.
+Some of them served as mercenaries for the princely armies.
+In the century to come, these tribes would drive out the Jin dynasty from northern China to the southeast (as Eastern Jin 東晉, 317-420) and found their own "barbarian" empires 五胡十六國 (300~430).